-He is the CEO and Executive Director at Videotero, LLC, a video-based digital media marketing training, consulting and production company.
-Mr. Younis and his business partner, Shelley Carney, draw from a pool of nearly 40 experienced new media professionals he’s trained himself to populate Videotero Projects
+He was formerly the CEO and Executive Director at Videotero, LLC, a video-based digital media marketing training, consulting and production company.

 Born in Santa Fe, New Mexico, he graduated from St. Michael’s High School in 1966 and attended the University of New Mexico from September 1966 to December, 1969 when he enlisted in the United States Army.
 He spent five years in the Special Operations Detachment of the Army Security Agency including 2 years service in the Republic of Viet Nam.
 He is a wounded and decorated veteran of combat.